 With the help of retaining walls, landscape designers and architects can ensure soil is bound between the levels of a hillside, as well as create picturesque views in your landscape.

 By cutting into a slope, a retaining wall can free space and make it more suitable for a patio or walkway.

 Or a retaining wall can cut into a lawn area and form a sunken garden room to extend your interior living space outdoors.
 A once-sloped backyard can even be transformed with a series of retaining wall terraces—turning a hillside into a multiple level landscape.

 Retaining walls are carefully engineered landscape additions that provide both form and function.

-Before you decide to include one in your landscape, you may want to review the two main retaining wall materials to determine what type of structure you’ll need, as well as evaluate the pros and cons and costs of each type.
+Before you decide to include one in your landscape, you may want to review the two main retaining wall materials, boulders and segmental concrete blocks, to determine what type of structure you’ll need, as well as evaluate the pros and cons and costs of each type.